Spyros03/OpenChannelCalculator/README.md

 You need to have python installed
 No other library is needed.

-You can try downloading the build folder and running the "OpenChannelCalculator.exe" but it does not work on all computers (it works at mine :P)

 There is also a presentation about how the program works but unfortunally is in Greek.